 - B) Membership

 - 1) Voting Membership

 - a) Two (2) Co-Chairs

 - 2) Operating Committee

 - a) One (1) Financial Coordinator

 - b) One (1) Policy Analysts

 - c) One (1) Event and Program Director

 - d) One (1) Marketing and Outreach Director

 - e) One (1) Conference Coordinator

-- One (1) Secretary f)
+- f) Two (2) Senate Liaisons

-- g) Two (2) Senate Liaisonsh) One (1) Student Health Staff Liaison
+- g) One (1) Student Health Staff Liaison

-3) Focus Committee
+- 3) Focus Committee

-- One (1) Mental Health Special Projects Coordinator i) - One (1) Public Health Special Projects Coordinator j) - k) One (1) Non-Traditional + First-Generation Student Representative - 1) One (1) OTPOC Representative - 4) Non-Voting Membership - a) AS Office of the President Mental Health Coordinators - b) EVPSA Office Mental Health Coordinator - c) UCOP Title IX Student Representative - d) At-Large Student Representative to the Student Health Advisory Committee - At-Large Student Representative to the GHI Advisory Committee e) - One (1) Representative from UCSB Active Minds f) - g) One (1) Representative from UCSB Health & Wellness - 5) Voting Membership: - a) All mandatory membership. - b) Any student upon attending two (2) or more meetings per quarter. - C) Selection and Term of Office of the Mandatory Membership - The two (2) Chairs and all Coordinators shall be recommended by the previous voting 1) membership, to the A.S.
+- h) One (1) Mental Health Special Projects Coordinator

+- i) One (1) Public Health Special Projects Coordinator

+- j) One (1) Non-Traditional + First-Generation Student Representative

+- k) One (1) QTPOC Representative

+- 1) One (1) Secretary

+- 4) Non-Voting Membership

+- a) AS Office of the President Mental Health Coordinators

+- b) EVPSA Office Mental Health Coordinator

+- c) UCOP Title IX Student Representative

+- d) At-Large Student Representative to the Student Health Advisory Committee

+- e) At-Large Student Representative to the UC SHIP Advisory Committee

+- f) One (1) Representative from UCSB Active Minds

+- g) One (1) Representative from UCSB Health & Wellness

+- h) One (1) Representative from UCSB Alcohol & Drug Program

+- i) CAPS Representative

+- 5) Voting Membership:

+- a) All mandatory membership.

+- b) Any student upon attending two (2) or more meetings per quarter.

+- C) Selection and Term of Office of the Mandatory Membership

+- 1) The two (2) Chairs and all Coordinators shall be recommended by the previous voting membership, to the A.S.
 Committee on Committees, then nominated by the A.S.
-President with final approval given by the Senate for a term of one (1) academic year. - a) The recommendation process of the Public and Mental Health Commission for the two (2) Chairs and all of the Coordinators requires a vote by all those considered in the category of "Voting Membership".
+President with final approval given by the Senate for a term of one (1) academic year.

+- 1) The recommendation process of the Public and Mental Health Commission for the two (2) Chairs and all of the Coordinators requires a vote by all those considered in the category of "Voting Membership".
 The individuals pursuing those aforementioned positions must acquire a majority of votes.
 The vote reflects the formal selection of the Commission to the A.S.
 President. - 2) The Senator can first be recommended by the Committee and then selected and nominated by the Internal Vice President, with final approval given to the Senate for a term of one (1) year.
-If a Senator is not recommended by the Committee in the ninth (9th)

-week of Spring quarter, the.
+If a Senator is not recommended by the Committee in the ninth (9th) week of Spring quarter, the.
 Internal Vice President can appoint a Senator without any recommendation by the Committee.